questdb/questdb-connect/README.md

 ## QuestDB Connect

-This repository contains an implementation of QuestDB's dialect for [SQLAlchemy](https://www.sqlalchemy.org/), as well as an engine specification for [Apache Superset](https://github.com/apache/superset/), using [psycopg2](https://www.psycopg.org/) for database connectivity.
+This repository contains the official implementation of QuestDB's dialect for [SQLAlchemy](https://www.sqlalchemy.org/), as well as an engine specification for [Apache Superset](https://github.com/apache/superset/), using [psycopg2](https://www.psycopg.org/) for database connectivity.